paldepind/flyd/README.md

 });
 ```

-Note that the stream above logging the responses from the server should only be called
+Note that the stream that logs the responses from the server should only be called
 after an actual response has been recieved (otherwise `responses()` whould return
 `undefined`).
 Fortunately a streams body will not be called before all of its declared
 streams has recieved a value.